stanley-piotrowski/sw_carpentry_python_programming/README.md

-# sw_carpentry_python_programming
+# README

-Python Programming Software Carpentry
+This repository contains all data files and analysis scripts for the Software Carpentry Python Programming tutorial.